extric99/Hackintosh-NUC7I7DNKE/README.md

 ## Known Issues
-- DRM issues that are inherent to integrated iGPU only
+- DRM issues that are inherent to integrated iGPU only.
+Chrome seems to allow more DRM content.
 - Built-in wifi does not work.
 Since I replaced the wifi module I can not test the itwlm kext for intel wifi.
 If you need the intel wifi to work please add the kext yourself.
 [Download Intel Wifi kext here](https://github.com/OpenIntelWireless/itlwm)
-- native SATA Support broken in BigSur but workaround is enabled in the config.plist.
-You can disable it if you have no SATA devices but only NVME.
+- native SATA Support broken in BigSur but workaround is available in the config.plist.
+You can enable it if you have a SATA boot devices in BigSur.
+Not this does not work in Monterey, here an NVME is required.
+For Catalina, please keep also disabled to use native SATA functionality.

 ## Bios Setup: